How to Help Your Puppy Sleep Through the Night (Step-by-Step)

 Bringing a new puppy home is exciting, but nighttime can be one of the most challenging parts of the adjustment.
 Crying, whining, pacing, and restless nights are common during the early days of puppyhood.
-Fortunately, there are positive, humane strategies that can help encourage puppy sleep through the night—without stress, and without ever needing to yell, scold, or punish.

 In this guide, you’ll learn how to use positive reinforcement to create an emotionally secure nighttime routine that promotes puppy sleep through the night by building trust and structure.